FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

         )
 ```

-Lastly, if at any point you require a derived property, you can `normalize()` the section and extract it.
+Lastly, if at any point you require a derived property for your parser logic, you can `normalize()` the section and extract it.
-Just ensure to pass the necessary information through.
+Just ensure to pass through the necessary information at the instantiation.
 The NOMAD base will anyhow invoke normalization, so do not feel responsible for normalizing the entire archive.

 ??? warning "The Sense and Nonsense of Readers"